MadWolfInTheHub/Calendar-react/ReadMe.txt

-Link to the Calendar project on Netify  https://mellow-hummingbird-13d60b.netlify.app/ Link to the project on Github https://github.com/MadWolfInTheHub/Calendar-react For more detailed info contect me via email esotericksv@gmail.com
+Link to the Calendar project on Netify  https://mellow-hummingbird-13d60b.netlify.app/ Link to the project on Github https://github.com/MadWolfInTheHub/Calendar-react All the data is being stored on mockapi.io at https://625ac031398f3bc782a5bba2.mockapi.io/events For more detailed info contect me via email esotericksv@gmail.com